rads/shopteti/README.md

 - Deleted Django, installed Falcon.
 - Learned how to use Etsy API
-- Learned how to make HTTPS requests locally (with curl) and the browser.
+- Learned how to make HTTP requests locally (with curl) and the browser.
 - Learned how to make a web server with Python.
 - Learned how to make own scripts.
 - Discussed modularity.

-### Future improvements
+#### Future improvements

 - Styling with HTML/CSS
 - Store Etsy API results in a database or cache
 - Add Google Analytics
 - Add performance monitoring

+### February 8th, 2017

+#### What problem are we trying to solve?

+- Adding a layout
+    - lookbooks on homepage
+    - social media links on top
+    - seperate product page
+    - toolbar on top

+#### For next week?

+- Expand html framework
+-